Investigation underway after toddler climbs out of window in the Bronx

 The child's mother said the toddler, who has autism and a visual impairment, snuck out while she was cooking dinner in the kitchen.
 Panicked residents called police immediately.

 The mother said her 14-year-old daughter calmly reached out the window and pulled her brother inside to safety.
-She said he pushed the side of the air conditioner apart and had crawled out into the gap.
+She said the child had pushed the side panels of the air conditioner apart and crawled out into the gap.

 The child was taken to Bronx Lebanon Hospital Center for observation.
 NYCHA workers have since removed the AC unit and put up bars so there will not be a repeat of what happened.